patrickBakin/ZedCosmetic/README.md

 # ZedCosmetic
 Originally By Asapi.
-I made it functional on server
+I made it functional on the server